-19%.
+The summary statistics in Table 1 emphasize several characteristics that are relevant in the Dutch institutional setting.
+On average firms have a dividend payout ratio of 36% and the debt ratio is 19%.
 The latter contains interest-bearing debt and is composed of long-term debt and short-term bank debt.
 Our definition excludes trade credit, because this short-term financing is most likely driven by practices within the firm's industry.

 In continental-European countries a major role in corporate governance and the mitigation of asymmetric information is attributed to banks.
-We find that bank debt is 12.5% of total assets.10 Banks own on average 7.7% of the firm's equity.
-Interlocking directorates are board members of the firms who are also a board members with one of the four leading Dutch banks (Abn-Amro, ING, Rabo and Fortis).
+We find that bank debt is 12.5% of total assets.11 Banks own on average 7.7% of the firm's equity.
+Interlocking directorates are board members of the firms who are also a board members with one of the four leading Dutch banks (Abn-Amro, ING, Rabobank and Fortis).
 The number of interlocking directorates is measured relative to the total number of board members.
 In the Netherlands, we find that the relative number of interlocking directorates is 11.4%.
 The ownership structure of Dutch firms reveals the presence of substantial blockholdings.
 The average largest blockholder owns 25.9% of the firm's equity.
 The median of the largest block is 18.9%.
 Ownership by members of both boards is on average low (on average 6%).
 The boards of Dutch firms are two-tier boards, i.e. a managerial (Raad van Bestuur) and a supervisory board (Raad van Commissarissen) is present.
 According to Dutch company law, supervisory board members have to be independent from the management and serve the firm's interest, which includes all stakeholders.
 This implies that the monitoring role of the supervisory board does not necessarily benefit the shareholders' interests.
 Moreover, several firms have adopted the structured regime (structuurregime), which provides the supervisory board with additional powers and limits shareholders' influence.
 Examples are establishing the annual accounts, election of management, election of supervisory board and authority over major decisions by the management.
-Table 1 shows that 62% of the Dutch firms are required to have the structured regime because they meet specific size-related requirements.
-11 In addition to the structured regime, three other limitations of shareholders' influence are widely used in Dutch firms.
-The first are priority shares; shares that carry superior voting rights for instance with regard to takeover attempts.
-Priority shares are issued by descriptions of the Dutch corporate governance setting.